 One of the most unusual cities I’ve ever visited is Kutna Hora in the Czech Republic.
 It’s only an hour by train from Prague which makes it a quick, inexpensive, and memorable day trip.

 Kutna Hora is an old trading hub that is filled with haunting beauty from the Middle Ages.
-The reason we decided to visit this unique city was to check out the famous church that is actually decorated with human bones.
-The bones of 40,000 to 70,000 people are located in the underground chapel of the Church of All Saints called the Sedlec Ossuary.
-The bones are from people who died of the plague in the 14th century and during the Hussite wars in the 15th century.
+We decided to visit this unique city to check out the famous church.
+This is actually decorated with real human bones.
+The bones of 40,000 to 70,000 people are in the underground chapel of the Church of All Saints, called the Sedlec Ossuary.
+These are from people who died of the plague in the 14th century and during the Hussite wars in the 15th century.

 9. Innsbruck, Austria